mamoore1440/Econ-Blog-old/src/content/all-Notes/Concepts-Notes.md

       - Credit Crises

   - The Business Cycle: A Story of Life and Death           <!--Possible articles: -->
-    - Death and rebirth of an economy.
+    - Death and Rebirth of an Economy.
       - Why it is necessary (Forest Fire analogy)
       - Yield curve inversions as a predictor of death
       - End of cycle possibilities for credit crises